rasPanda/GA-Project4/README.md

 After the planning was complete, I opted to start with building the backend.
 This was due to the potential stumbling blocks I might encounter with the relationships, and I really wanted to accomplish some kind of scraper component.
 After that I would tackle the frontend client and styling.

 Initially, I planned to style the app myself without any CSS frameworks as I had used Bulma for the previous two projects and I wanted to challenge myself futher.
-However, I was unable to as I became very ill midway through the project, and to save time when I recovered I opted to use the framework in which I was very familiar with.
+However, I was unable to as I became very ill midway through the project, and to save time when I recovered I opted to use the framework in which I was familiar with.

 ## The Backend

 Having rigourously planned the backend, I could follow the stucture while building it.

-I started with the models & relationships, and then in order to start testing the models I build controllers and serialisers in order to access the models for testing.
+I started with the models & relationships, and then in order to start testing the backend endpoints using Insomnia I built controllers and serialisers in order to access the models.

 ### Models & Relationships